What is Medical Marijuana?

 Is Medical Marijuana Legal in Florida?

-Yes.
-Only approved medical treatment centers are authorized in Florida to dispense medical marijuana to qualified patients and legal representatives.
 About 85% of Americans support legalizing this medicine, and it is estimated that at least several million Americans currently use it.

-Is a Prescription Needed for Medical Marijuana?
+Is a Prescription Needed for Medical Cannabis?

 You must have a condition that qualifies for medical treatment.
 To get medical marijuana, you need a written recommendation from a licensed doctor.
 Only qualified physicians are permitted to certify patients for medical marijuana use.
 First Choice Neurology has several qualified physicians with the Florida Department of Health.